Valerie Thompson

 Revenue Services Manager

-Outside of her professional responsibilities, Valerie is a devoted mother, caregiver, and advocate for her team’s personal and professional development.
+Outside of her professional role, Valerie is a devoted mother, caregiver, and strong advocate for her team’s personal and professional development.
 She enjoys traveling, golfing, and spending time with family and friends.
-For Valerie, leadership is about more than managing operations—it’s about fostering a supportive environment, inspiring growth, and making a meaningful difference in the lives of both patients and colleagues.
+For Valerie, leadership is about more than managing operations — it’s about fostering a supportive environment, inspiring growth, and making a meaningful difference in the lives of both patients and colleagues.

 • HFMA (Healthcare Financial Management Association)